github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 You can add emoji to your writing by typing `:EMOJICODE:`, a colon followed by the name of the emoji.

-`@octocat :+1: This PR looks great - it's ready to merge! :shipit:`
+`@sanskaarz :+1: This PR looks great - it's ready to merge! :shipit:`

 ![Screenshot of rendered GitHub Markdown showing how emoji codes for +1 and shipit render visually as emoji.](/assets/images/help/writing/emoji-rendered.png)